Trace L Hentz

 Let’s face it: With a shortage of Native adoptive and foster homes in the US and Canada, children will be lost and later called Lost Birds, adoptees and Stolen Generations.
 Indian Country as a whole is still impoverished, living with daily reminders of broken treaties, remote reservations, soul-crushing poverty, loss of land, shortages of language speakers, and generations who are dealing with post-traumatic stress after centuries of war, residential boarding school abuse, food scarcity and neglect.
 Since so many are still subjected to Third World conditions, Indigenous children will continue to be taken and placed into foster care and adoptions.
 (Wasn’t this the original plan to erase all Indians?)
 Native American moms and dads can still lose their child (or all their children) in courtrooms of white privilege and cultural insensitivity.

-On a visit to Brock University in 2014, my co-editor Patricia Busbee and I learned how foster and adoptive parents are invited to bring their Native child to First Nations Friendship Centres in the Niagara, Ontario area.
+On a visit to Brock University in 2014, Patricia Busbee (co-editor of the earlier editions) and I learned how foster and adoptive parents are invited to bring their Native child to First Nations Friendship Centres in the Niagara, Ontario area.
 Children are invited to hear stories, learn their language and songs, while their new adoptive parents can participate in activities, too.
 The entire family is welcome and nourished in this cultural exchange.

 Indian Country needs to look to its northerly neighbors in Canada and start its own US-wide “Truth and Reconciliation Commission (TRC),” and reinvent and redesign its own child care protection systems for the sake of its own future generations.
 Maine is the only state with a TRC.